Diana (singer): Success

 Diana continued working and recording in 1971 and 1972, and finally secured a contract with the CBS Label, replacing Wanderléa.

-With Raul's production, Diana had hits with the songs "Uma Vez Mais" (One Last Time), "Fatalidade" (Fatality), "Um Mundo Só Pra Nós" (A World Just To We Both), "Porque Brigamos" (Why We Are Tloubed), "Estou Completamente Apaixonada" (I Am Completely in Love) e "Hoje Sonhei Com Você" (Today I Dreamed With You).
+With Raul's production, Diana had hits with the songs "Uma Vez Mais" (One Last Time), "Fatalidade" (Fatality), "Um Mundo Só Pra Nós" (A World Just To We Both), "Porque Brigamos" (Why We Are Troubled), "Estou Completamente Apaixonada" (I Am Completely in Love) and "Hoje Sonhei Com Você" (Today I Dreamed With You).

 New Musical stage

 By now Raul Seixas had his own solo career, and dedicated his time to his own productions.
 In 1974, Diana changed to another label, looking for liberty to record her own compositions.
-At Polydor Label, she recorded three albums between 1974 and 1976 producing the hits "Foi Tudo Culpa do Amor" (Was All Love's Blame), "Uma Nova Vida" (A New Life) and "Lero-Lero" (Idle Talk).
+At Polydor label, she recorded three albums between 1974 and 1976 producing the hits "Foi Tudo Culpa do Amor" (Was All Love's Blame), "Uma Nova Vida" (A New Life) and "Lero-Lero" (Idle Talk).

-In 1978 she recorded for an album on the RCA Labelthat included the songs "Vida Que Não Pára" (Life That Doesn't Stop), composed by Odair José, interpreted by Diana.
+In 1978 she recorded for an album on the RCA label that included the songs "Vida Que Não Pára" (Life That Doesn't Stop), composed by Odair José, interpreted by Diana.